The Ryther Family

 Although the details are not known, the large building was most likely remodeled, since there were many fewer children in residence and a greater need for small therapy rooms.
 The building housed agency and staff offices, a small medical clinic and rooms where parents, children, and staff could talk privately.
 The residential section accommodated up to 20 children in four double rooms and two small dormitories.
 An article by Miss Johnson described these as “sturdy, modest living quarters….with “a large pine-lined living room with a fireplace and heavy, sturdy pine furniture specially designed to take daily wear and tear.”
 The boys’ quarters had pine wainscoting with built-in bunks, while the girls had more feminine rooms with flowered wallpaper and painted white beds.
 There was a large dining room and kitchen and a playroom in the basement as well as the large outdoor playfield.

 As early as 1945, it was apparent that Ryther needed a new facility to deliver its updated services effectively.
-The Stone Way building had been constructed for residential care and lacked adequate space for offices, conferences and individual therapy.
-The building had also deteriorated, since repairs had by necessity been delayed during the war years.
-In March 1949, the Ryther Board voted to search for property close to bus lines, schools and playgrounds and convenient to the University of Washington.
-The search took several years, but in March 1954, the Four and Twenty Board acquired a wooded 8.25 acre site in Lake City for a modern facility specifically designed for Ryther’s activities.
+The Stone Way building had been constructed for residential care and lacked adequate space for offices, conferences, and individual therapy.
+The building had also deteriorated since repairs had by necessity been delayed during the war years.
+In March 1949, the Ryther Board voted to search for a property close to bus lines, schools, and playgrounds and convenient to the University of Washington.
+The search took several years, but in March 1954, the Four and Twenty Board acquired a wooded 8.25-acre site in Lake City for a modern facility specifically designed for Ryther’s activities.

 The 8.25 acre Ryther campus is located at 2400 NE 95th Street in a residential neighborhood just east of Lake City Way NE.
 It covers blocks 72 and 73 of the Maple Leaf Addition to Green Lake Circle.
 It has a total of nine structures surrounding a large play area, with parking lots on the south and east sides and a deep wooded ravine along the northern edge.
 The three original buildings that were built between 1956-58 are along the south side of the property.
 The school (1962) is located north of these, on the east side.
 The four 1982 cottages and the play structure are along the rear of the property, facing the large grassy play area.